I’m getting in touch about

 Once companies have reviewed these, they need to choose an appropriate approach and methodology to set their science-based target.

-For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Getting Started Guide.
+For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see the Standard Operating Procedure for the Validation of SBTi Targets and Getting Started Guide.

 Currently, companies in all sectors apart from oil and gas can set science-based targets, aligned with the SBTi criteria.